temporalio/documentation/docs/references/ui-configuration.md

 ## enableUi

 Enables the browser UI.
-If disabled – that is set to `false`, the UI server APIs remain available.
+If disabled—that is, set to `false`—the UI server APIs remain available.

 ```yaml
 enableUi: true